Oracle: AI bet leads to rising debt and share price pressure

 Oracle’s primary sources of revenue are derived from the following business segments:

 • Cloud Services and License: this is the largest revenue source, accounting for approximately 86% of total revenue.
 Oracle provides licences for its software products, such as Java, Oracle Applications, Oracle Database, Oracle Middleware, and others.
-This segment also includes cloud computing via the Oracle Cloud platform, encompassing IaaS (Infrastructure as a Service), PaaS (Platform as a Service), and SaaS (Software as a Service) models
+This segment also includes cloud computing via the Oracle Cloud platform, encompassing IaaS (Infrastructure as a Service), PaaS (Platform as a Service), and SaaS (Software as a Service) models.

 • Hardware: approximately 5% of revenue comes from the sale of hardware, including servers, storage systems, and specialised equipment.
-Production is outsourced to contract partners, with revenue further supplemented by software related to the hardware
+Production is outsourced to contract partners, with revenue further supplemented by software related to the hardware.

 • Services: approximately 9% of revenue is generated from technical support and consulting services.
 This includes user support for Oracle software, updates, training, and assistance with solution integration.
-This segment is crucial for customer retention and ensuring stable financial inflows
+This segment is crucial for customer retention and ensuring stable financial inflows.

-Oracle Corporation Q3 FY2025 results
+Oracle Corporation Q3 2025 financial results

 • Revenue: 14.13 billion USD (+6%)